giosuel/imperium-repo/README.md

 # Imperium Repo

-Imperium is a powerful and highly performant all-in-one debugging tool to test and explore game mechanics and functionality in [R.E.P.O](https://store.steampowered.com/app/3241660/REPO/).
+A powerful all-in-one debugging and admin tool to test and explore game mechanics and functionality in [R.E.P.O](https://store.steampowered.com/app/3241660/REPO/).

 This is the official R.E.P.O. port of the original [Imperium for Lethal Company](https://github.com/giosuel/imperium).